 Putting something back

-Most recently, I’ve taken on a new challenge – collating what I’ve learned over these years and teaching it to a new generation.
-I work part-time at Harlow College, one of the best-rated FE colleges in the country, as a senior tutor in journalism and vocational media.
+More recently, I took on a new challenge – collating what I’ve learned over these years and teaching it to a new generation.
+I spent more than three years part-time at Harlow College, one of the best-rated FE colleges in the country, as a senior tutor in journalism and vocational media.

-It’s difficult, stressful and at times intensely frustrating – but it’s also infinitely more rewarding than I could ever have dreamed.
-I have done so many things in my career that I have loved, and the opportunity to perhaps engender that same love in a teenager just embarking on their own professional life is an amazing thing.
+It was difficult, stressful and at times intensely frustrating – but also infinitely more rewarding than I could ever have dreamed.
+I have done so many things in my career that I have loved, and the opportunity to perhaps engender that same love in a teenager just embarking on their own professional life was an amazing thing.